Healing the Modern Soul Part 3

 The Danger of Prioritizing Suffering Over Healing

-The idea that therapy should aim to help people “suffer without screaming” is a deeply troubling direction for the profession to take.
-It reflects a dehumanizing view of individuals as objects to be fixed or controlled, rather than as complex, meaning-making beings with inherent worth and dignity.
+The idea that therapy should aim to help people “suffer without screaming” represents a deeply troubling direction for the profession.
+It reflects a dehumanizing view of individuals as objects to be fixed or controlled rather than as complex, meaning-making beings with inherent worth and dignity.

 The simulacra effect, as described by Baudrillard and anticipated by Nietzsche, is a direct consequence of our culture’s increasing emphasis on hyper-rationality, objectivity, and the denial of subjective experience.
 As psychotherapists and as a society, we must resist the temptation to reduce the complexity of the human mind to a set of behaviors or data points, and instead embrace the inherent messiness and uncertainty of the human condition.